-Bill is a Fish Biologist with the Hatchery Assessment Team.
-His primary area of interest is understanding the interactions between hatchery and wild fish, and how captive environments affect post-release behavior, development, and survival of fishes.
+Bill is a Fish Biologist with the Population and Habitat Assessment Group.
+His primary area of focus is in understanding of the interactions between hatchery and wild fish, and how captive environments influence post-release behavior, development, and survival of fishes.
 He is currently investigating the effects of Passive Integrated Transponder (PIT) tags on the survival of hatchery spring Chinook salmon and evaluating the efficacy of captive rearing as a bull trout reintroduction and recovery strategy.

-Bill conducted fish nutrition research at Purdue University and was employed as a teaching assistant.
-In 2003, he moved to Oregon to pursue a career in fisheries management and after spending two and half years as a Coded-wire Tag Technician and Fish Health Technician with Oregon Department of Fish and Wildlife he accepted his current position with the Columbia River Fisheries Program Office.
+Bill has conducted fish nutrition research at Purdue University and was employed as a teaching assistant.
+In 2003 he moved to Portland, Oregon to pursue a career in fisheries management and after spending two and half years as a Coded-wire Tag Technician and Fish Health Technician with Oregon Department of Fish and Wildlife he accepted his current position with the Columbia River Fisheries Program Office.

 He served as the Vice-President of the Oregon Chapter of the American Fisheries Society from 2011 to 2013 and continues to support, participate in, and present at the Chapter’s Annual Meetings.
 Bill is also an American Fisheries Society Certified Fisheries Professional.

 To contact Bill,

 Currently pursuing a Ph.D. in Fisheries Science with the Cooperative Fish and Wildlife Research Unit at Oregon State University, Corvallis, OR (2015).
 Proposed dissertation title: Ethics and Biological Uncertainty: Understanding Bull Trout Reintroduction Strategies

 M.S. in Fisheries Science.
 Oregon State University, Corvallis, OR (2009).
 Thesis title: Habitat Selection of Hatchery and Wild Juvenile Salmonids in Eagle Creek Basin, Oregon.